NejiH/Collection_/README.md

 ### Next steps

 - Add more collection type
-- Connect to Supabase to use my real databse
+- Connect to Supabase to use my databse
-- Work on a real design
+- Improve the design

 ## Author